- CrashPlan PRO

 The process of transforming information into smaller pieces and fewer bits.
 The Code42 app compresses files from the source device, before transmitting the backup data, so that backup consumes less space at the destination and speeds up transmission.

-The part of Code42 that you install on your laptop or desktop device, used to view and manage your backups.
+The part of Code42 for Enterprise that you install on your laptop or desktop device, used to view and manage your backups.

 CrashPlan mobile app

-The part of Code42 that you install on your mobile device to retrieve files backed up to cloud destinations such as the Code42 cloud.
+The part of Code42 for Enterprise that you install on your mobile device to retrieve files backed up to cloud destinations such as the Code42 cloud.

 The Code42 service that performs all backup operations in the background on a device running the Code42 app.